Pressure Relief Valves - A Comprehensive Guide

 Does a pressure relief valve reduce flow?

-Yes, but this only occurs when pressure exceeds the set pressure.
-During normal operation, pressures should not exceed the set level, and the relief valve remains closed.
+Yes, but this only occurs when the pressure exceeds the set level.
+During regular operation, pressures should not exceed the set level, and the valve should remain closed.

 What do you need to look for when selecting a pressure relief valve?

 Maximum flow, maximum pressure, and the nature of the medium.
-Corrosive media might require different seals, diaphragm, or body.
+Corrosive media might require different seals, diaphragms, or bodies.
 Ensure that the valve has the needed approvals for your application.

 Can pressure relief valves prevent water hammer?